apache/opendal/docs/rfcs/0090-limited-reader.md

                         thrpt:  [1.0780 GiB/s 1.0923 GiB/s 1.1059 GiB/s]
 ```

-So our current behavior is buggy, and need more clear API to address that.
+So our current behavior is buggy, and we need more clear API to address that.

 # Guide-level explanation

-We will remove `Reader::total_size()` from public API, instead of adding the following APIs for `Object`:
+We will remove `Reader::total_size()` from public API instead of adding the following APIs for `Object`:

 ```rust
 pub fn reader(&self) -> Reader {}